 When the individual experiences or re-lives the trauma repeatedly as a result of or through:

-Only one symptom is required in this criteria; for example, it is possible to have nightmares but no flashbacks and vice versa.
+Only one symptom is required among these criteria; for example, it is possible to have nightmares but no flashbacks and vice versa.
 Or have neither but have panic attacks when confronted with a reminder of the trauma.

 When the individual avoids anything related to the trauma they endured.
-The avoidance can be emotional (refusing to think about it or blocking out the event), or they can be people, places, or things, which bring to mind what they went through.
-Avoidance to a degree is expected, but when it starts to get in the way of the individual living their life or is the only way they can get through their day, it's a problem.
+The avoidance can be emotional (refusing to think about it or blocking out the event), or they can be people, places, or things, which recall what they went through.
+Avoidance to a degree is expected, but when it starts to get in the way of the individual living their life or is the only way they can get through their day, it's become problematic.

 Thoughts, emotions, and feelings, which got worse or only started after the traumatic event occurred, such as: